-Longleat Safari Park, one of the UK’s most popular attractions, is 8.7 miles from Nunney.
+Longleat, the UK’s first safari park and still one of the most popular attractions, is 8.7 miles from Nunney.

 Longleat Safari & Adventure Park has been one of the UK’s best-loved attractions for over 60 years.
 It features an extensive Safari Park, is home to BBC Animal Park and CBBC Roar and also has over 15 fabulous attractions, including the new multi million pound Jungle Kingdom and Longleat House, one of the most stunning stately homes in Britain.

 The Festival of Light at Longleat House and Safari Park (12 minutes from Nunney by car) is unmissable and runs from November until January.

 Set within 900 acres of Capability Brown landscaped grounds, Longleat House is widely regarded as one of the best examples of high Elizabethan architecture in Britain and one of the most beautiful stately homes open to the public.

 Built by Sir John Thynne from 1568 and visited by Elizabeth I in 1574, it is the home of the 7th Marquess of Bath, Alexander Thynn.

 It was the first stately home to open to the public on a fully commercial basis back on 1st April 1949.

 Look out for the grisly blood-stained, silk sleeved waistcoat worn by King Charles I at his execution in 1649 that sits in the Great Hall of Longleat House.